PrincetonUniversity/cpf/liberty/lib/Talkdown/NOTES.md

 ## Notes

-If annotation belongs to a loop header
+If annotation belongs to a loop header, then it should be attached to the loop container node (???)
+Check in SemiLocalFunAA how LoopAA::alias() is called within a modref Also look at KillFlow and CallSiteDepthCombinator to see how to get the topAA() In PipelineStrategy, dump the number of sequential and parallel SCCs.
+  Probably in PipelineStrategy::pStageWeightPrint()

 ## Caveats